-Environmentalists praise Gov. Inslee’s order for new rules on the killing of wolves
+Environmentalists say Washington’s wolf program is broken

 That didn’t prevent the state from wiping out all three members of the so-called Wedge Pack in August for the second time since 2012.
 The DFW has also ordered that some members of the Togo and Leadpoint packs be killed, hoping that will change the behavior of the survivors.

-Environmentalists say the problem is that wolves are being killed in prime habitat regions, which are almost immediately recolonized by other wolves that begin preying on the same livestock.
+Environmentalists say the problem is that wolves are being killed in prime habitat regions, which are almost immediately re-colonized by other wolves that begin preying on the same livestock.

 It’s an endless cycle, said Sophia Ressler, an attorney for the Center for Biological Diversity.
 “Killing wolves does not solve any problems.”

-Instead, the state should focus on hiring more range riders, using lights, removing dead or injured livestock, and other nonlethal methods to keep wolves away from cattle, she said.
+Instead, the state should focus on hiring more range riders, using lights, removing dead or injured livestock, and other non-lethal methods to keep wolves away from cattle, she said.

-“We need to work toward coexistence with these creatures,” Ressler said.
+“We need to work toward co-existence with these creatures,” Ressler said.
 “These wolves shouldn’t be gunned down just for trying to feed their families.”

 Environmentalists contend range riders are needed for longer periods of time in country shared by wolves and cattle.
 The DFW also relies on livestock producers to remove sick or injured livestock from fields, a process that can take weeks.